kelvinkoon/kelvinkoon.github.io/content/posts/leetcode-intro-guide.md

        return []
     ```

     > _"If you store the values, you can compute the combinations in one traversal.
 If we do 'target - current', we can check if we've already seen one of the values.
-This will be O(n) run-time and O(n) space complexity since it's we go through nums once."_
+This will be O(n) run-time and O(n) space complexity since it'll go through the nums array once."_

 7. You'll likely be asked to explain time and space complexity at the end.
 Be conscious of your complexity as you discuss the solution.